maurijlozano/CUBACR/readme.md

 3. Correspondence analysis of RSCU for genes and modal frequencies.
 4. Calculate bootstrapped sequences using G. Olsen software.
 4. Generate bootstrapped sequences for concatenated CR and VR, and calculate G. Olsen distance (all vs. all)
-5. Calculate a neighbor joining tree based using G. Olsen `freqs_2_nj_tree_linux` script, and uses the tree to order the rows of a heatmap of modal codon usage frequences.
+5. Calculate a neighbor joining tree using G. Olsen `freqs_2_nj_tree_linux` script, and uses the tree to order the rows of a heatmap of modal codon usage frequences.
 6. Heatmaps of the difference of modal codon usage between Highly/lowly expressed and Conserved/Variable sequences.
 7. Calculate GC3, s-tAI, and Nc plots for all the genes and modal sequences.